-In developing the FY2023 Annual Action Plan, the WVDED and WVHDF followed the State's Citizen Participation Plan and conducted 3 public hearings.
-To promote productive public hearings, the WVDED and WVHDF targeted and encouraged participation from a broad range of state and federal agencies, local governments, regional councils of government, Continuum(s)of Care, businesses, community and faith based groups, regional planning and development councils (RPDCs).
+In developing the FY2024 Annual Action Plan, the WVDED and WVHDF followed the State's Citizen Participation Plan and conducted 3 public hearings.
+To promote productive public hearings, the WVDED and WVHDF targeted and encouraged participation from a broad range of state and federal agencies, local governments, regional councils of government, Continuum(s)of Care, businesses, community and faith-based groups, regional planning, and development councils (RPDCs).
 The draft Annual Action Plan was published on the WVCAD and WVHDF websites and was widely distributed via email and in hard copies as outlined in the plan upon request.
 The State encouraged all citizens to participate in the planning process.
 Accommodations were made for non-English speaking persons and persons with mobility, visual, or hearing impairments as needed.

 As required by the State of West Virginia Citizen Participation Plan (CPP), 3 public hearings were publicized at least 14 days in advance in six major newspapers across the State, website postings, and distribution through email.
 A copy of the draft plan was emailed to each of the State's Regional Planning and Development Councils.
-The three public hearings were conducted prior to the submission of the Annual Action Plan and were held on April 11th, 12th, and 20th, 2023.
+The three public hearings were conducted prior to the submission of the Annual Action Plan on May 17, 2024.
 Each hearing provided an opportunity to obtain citizens' views about housing, homelessness, public facilities and services and non-housing community development needs in the State as directed by the citizen participation plan.
-The public was also invited to participate and to submit written comments to the plan within a comment period which began on March 27th and concluded on April 25th, 2023.
+The public was also invited to participate and to submit written comments to the plan within a comment period which began on April 1st and concluded on May 1st, 2024.